-Some of the photographers I admire and look up to the most are Annie Leibovitz and Yusuf Karsh the renowned portrait photographers.
-As well as Elliott Landy a concert photographer who was most famous for photographing the Woodstock festival in the late 60s and Herb Ritts who is well known for depicting human bodies as sometimes abstract romanesque sculptures.
+Some of the photographers I admire and look up to the most are: Annie Leibovitz and Yusuf Karsh, the renowned portrait photographers; Elliott Landy, a concert photographer who was most famous for photographing the Woodstock festival in the late 60s, and Herb Ritts who is well known for depicting human bodies as sometimes abstract, romanesque sculptures.

 Andreas Kurz Photography shoots